 Skyhawk Softball | Sarah Daws - Assistant Coach

-Last season, Daws worked with sophomore Kenzi Tate who led the team with a 20-6 record and a 2.79 ERA en route to All-OVC first team, OVC All-Tournament team and NFCA Division I All-Region honors.
+Daws spent the 2013 season working with sophomore Kenzi Tate who led the team with a 20-6 record and a 2.79 ERA en route to All-OVC first team, OVC All-Tournament team and NFCA Division I All-Region honors.
 In addition to Tate’s work in the circle, she led the team with a .359 batting average while hitting 13 home runs and driving in a program record 56 RBIs.
 Joining Tate was her battery mate, freshman Deven Wilson who garnered a spot on the OVC’s All-Newcomer squad.
 Wilson caught 52 games for the Skyhawks, while finishing fourth on the team with a .285 batting average with three home runs and 19 RBIs.

 In 2012, Daws worked with Ohio Valley Conference Pitcher of the Year and OVC Tournament Most Valuable Player Chelsea Jones who finished the season with a 28-9 overall record and a 2.30 ERA.
 In addition to leading the Skyhawks to their second OVC regular season title, Jones helped the Skyhawks win the OVC Tournament and advance to their second NCAA Regional where they played Georgia Tech and eventual national champion Alabama.